kashanshah/html-boilerplate/README.md

 This is a boilerplate for HTML Project.

 ## Getting Started
-Setup the project on your local with these step:
+Set up the project on your local with these step:

 ### 1. Clone the repo on your PC